theonize/Currier/Gloss/Genesis/Genesis 3.md

   ...this doubtful dismissal of God's word is the preeminent human failure

-4) An outright lie- it is his nature to contradict God NK$ plants a seed of doubt, the human acts on it- in ways far grander than the initial temptation
+4) An outright lie- it is his nature to contradict God NK$ plants a seed of doubt, the human acts on it- in ways far grander than the initial temptation.
+  The serpents advantage is that he knows the resultant death is not immediate.
+  So, Adam watches Eve eat and not die immediately and then partakes.

 6) She perceived some benefits of the fruit, but they didn't have the foresight to see the actual outcome